-It is essential to plan your video in advance with a storyboard.
+The Rusty Cage a video production company in Sydney explains that it is essential to plan your video in advance with a storyboard.
 Ergo, just as all good writers start with an outline, a good video production team begins with a storyboard.
 The length of the video is not relevant.
 For instance, storyboards are used as part of the full-length animation video creation process.
 John Lasseter, the Chief Creative Officer at Pixar, calls storyboards “a comic book version of the story.”

 What about business videos?